|In the room where Lee Harvey Oswald slept, I tried to commune with his spirit.|

 of his apartment on West Neely Street in the Oak Cliff section of Dallas; Right, the same site today.

-In the Oak Cliff section of Dallas, I stood outside the grungy apartments where my tormentor once lived with Marina, as well as at the University Park mansion where The Smirker squeezed off a rifle shot at former U.S. Army major general Edwin Walker in March 1963.
+In the Oak Cliff section of Dallas, I stood outside the grungy apartments where my tormentor once lived with Marina.
+With two other like-minded souls, I peered over a fence at the University Park mansion where The Smirker squeezed off a rifle shot at Edwin Walker, the loony former U.S. Army major general.
+(He missed.)
 The bleak corner of 10th and Patton, where he killed the Dallas cop, became an assassination destination, too.